 17.5.2 Share Warrants Subscription Money

-During the previous year the Bank had allotted a total of 2,559,761,818 share warrants convertible into equity shares of face value ' 2 each paid up to the extent of 25% of the issue price of ' 14.82 per share warrant on a preferential basis in an equal ratio to two marquee investors totaling to ' 9,483.92 million.
-Each Share Warrant is convertible to one fully paid equity share of the Bank, upon exercise of the option by paying the remaining 75% within 18 months of allotment.
+Share warrants at March 31, 2024 represents 2,559,761,818 share warrants convertible into equity shares of face value ' 2 each paid up to the extent of 25% of the issue price of ' 14.82 per share warrant on a preferential basis in an equal ratio to two marquee investors totaling to ' 9,483.92 million allotted by the Bank during FY2023.
+Each Share Warrant was convertible to one fully paid equity share of the Bank, upon exercise of the option by paying the remaining 75% within 18 months of allotment.

 17.5.3 Proposed Dividend

-During the year ended March 31, 2024 and March 31, 2023 the Bank has not declared any dividend on equity shares.
+During the year ended March 31, 2025 and year ended March 31, 2024 the Bank has not declared any dividend on equity shares.

 17.5.4 Capital Reserve

 Profit on sale of investments in the Held to Maturity (HTM) category is credited to the Profit and Loss Account and thereafter appropriated to capital reserve (net of applicable taxes and transfer to statutory reserve requirements).
-During the year ended March 31,2024'262.64 million (Previous year: ' 31.67 million) was transferred to Capital Reserve.
-The amount for the previous year also includes profit on sale of immovable property net of taxes and transfer to statutory reserve of ' 31.49 million.
+During the year ended March 31, 2025'421.00 million (Previous year: ' 262.64 million) was transferred to Capital Reserve.

 17.5.5 Investment Reserve